 I grew up on the Space Coast of Florida, aptly named for the space program that began in the 60s.
 We witnessed launches from my front yard and attended countless field trips to Kennedy Space Center (KSC), a luxury growing up in the area.

 Countless exhibits documenting the history of the space program, and you can meet a real-life astronaut.
-Train like an astronaut with high tech simulators, and go for a “launch” on the Shuttle Launch Experience.
+Train like an astronaut with high-tech simulators, and go for a “launch” on the Shuttle Launch Experience.

-Now is the beginning of new life at Kennedy Space Center with the SpaceX Falcon 9 blasting off carrying four astronauts to the International Space Station.
+Now is the beginning of new life at Kennedy Space Center, with the SpaceX Falcon 9 blasting off carrying four astronauts to the International Space Station.
 A real rocket launch, a mesmerizing and inspiring experience for all ages.

-The gentle giants prefer warmer waters; therefore, swim south and congregate in the springs and the Gulf.
+The gentle giants prefer warmer waters; therefore, they swim south and congregate in the springs and the Gulf.
 The winter months are the best time to observe or maybe snorkel and swim with the manatees.
 Their size may be intimidating, but they are peaceful, harmless, and playful creatures.

 Oranges in Florida are in season in the winter, and many places host u-pick events.
 Pick the perfect orange, peel it, and eat it.
-Experiencing an orange’s freshness is an experience you don’t want to miss, and winter in Florida is the ideal for this treat.
+Experiencing an orange’s freshness is an experience you don’t want to miss, and winter in Florida is ideal for this treat.